The Beautiful Part That Comes Before the Bad Part

 You will be grateful for the loudness.
 Remember what I told you about the loudness.

-Folklorists have been collecting versions of this story for two hundred years.
-She shows up in Aztec mythology as Cihuacoatl, a goddess who wailed through the streets before the fall of Tenochtitlan.
+Folklorists have been writing her down for a very long time, and the trail runs further back than most people expect.
+She surfaces in connection with Cihuacoatl, a Nahua goddess whom Bernardino de Sahagun's 16th-century informants described wailing through the night.
 She predates the Spanish.
 She predates the language most people tell her story in.
 She is older than the category we are putting her in.

 Probably just a folk tale, though.
 Probably just a story mothers tell to keep kids away from the water at night.
 Probably nothing to worry about.